Skip to main content

 Tip: Sequential allocation is useful when you want to keep some areas closed unless needed or to prioritize rooms with smaller capacity to keep the rooms with bigger capacity last.

-Link a resource to a ticket
+8. Assign a resource to a ticket

-Steps to link resources to a ticket
+Steps to assign a resource to a ticket

 1. Go to Products